h2oai/tutorials/MLOps/getting-started-with-mlops-test-drive/getting-started-with-mlops-test-drive.md

 ## MLOps Test Drive

+If you are new to **MLOps**, we highly recommend finishing this tutorial before proceeding to other MLOps tutorials.

 **MLOps Test Drive** is a two-hour lab session that exists in H2O's Aquarium.
-Aquarium is the H2O cloud environment providing software access for workshops, conferences, and training.
+Aquarium is the H2O.ai cloud environment providing software access for workshops, conferences, and training.

-All Aquarium labs have a specific **Lab Duration*** to complete the lab. **All MLOps Test Drive Lab sessions will terminate after two-hours.
+**All MLOps Test Drive Lab sessions will terminate after two-hours.
 No work will be saved!**.
 However, you can retake the lab multiple times.

-If you are new to MLOps we highly recommend you start with the **MLOps Test Drive**!

 **Note**: **Aquarium’s MLOps Test Drive lab has a license key built-in, so you don’t need to request one to use it**.

 ## How to Obtain a Two Hour MLOps Test Drive Session

 1\.
-Go to the Aquarium site by copying and pasting the URL below to a browser of your choice or simply click on [Aquarium](http://aquarium.h2o.ai/login).
+Go to the Aquarium site by pasting the URL below to your chosen browser or click on [Aquarium](http://aquarium.h2o.ai/login).

 ```http://aquarium.h2o.ai/login```